Skip to main content

 • Billing for reimbursement as a clinician typically requires a professional license as a behavioral health professional license and those eligible for licensure should clarify their scope of practice with the appropriate state health professional licensure office in their state.
 Making an informed decision means knowing the landscape of healthcare in a student’s local area.

 Related news: CGI Alumna, Dr. Lori Crowson, a Licensed Professional Counselor and Doctor of Behavioral Health (DBH), won a victory for Doctors of Behavioral Health with the Oklahoma State Board of Behavioral Health on March 25, 2016 when she successfully petitioned the Oklahoma Board of Behavioral Health to accept her doctoral degree, the DBH, for licensure approval.
-Read more about Dr. Crowson's story here.
+Read more about Dr. Crowson’s story.

 What have graduates of the DBH program accomplished?